-It is the school certificate with which you gained qualification for admission to a university or another higher academic institution (e.g. the Abitur in Germany, International Baccalaureate, the graduation of a high school in the USA, the A-Levels of a British Grammar School, etc.).
+It is the school certificate with which you gained qualification for admission to a university or another higher academic institution (e.g. the Abitur in Germany, International Baccalaureate, the graduation of a high school in the USA, the A-Levels in the UK, etc.).

 Do I need to upload transcripts from my Bachelor and/or Master studies?

 Please upload transcripts from all your degree-level studies.
-In fact, these documents are highly important to support you application.
+In fact, these documents are highly relevant for your application.

 How should I provide my letters of recommendation?

-A template for this will be available in the here; however, it is not mandatory to be used by the referees.
+A template for this is available here; however, it is not mandatory to be used by the referees.
 Please make sure that each letter of recommendation is signed.
-If one or both referees rather prefer personalized, free-style recommendation letters, they should contain a date and an official headline/stamp from the higher education institution the referee is affiliated.
+If one or both referees prefer personalized recommendation letters, they should contain a date and an official letterhead/stamp from the higher education institution with which the referee is affiliated.
 Uploading those documents is not recommended since it can downgrade your application.

-What if one of my recommenders does not provide a letter?
+What if one of my references will not provide a letter?

-You need two letters of recommendation for you application.
-We cannot make any exceptions, please ask another person for the letter of recommendation.
+You need two letters of recommendation for your application.
+We cannot make any exceptions, please therefore ask another person for the letter of recommendation.

 How many potential supervisors or research topics from the school should I mention in the application?

-During the application process applicants for the PhD phase of the MPSP can identify up to five different research topics from five supervisors.
-For the qualification phase (Master program) you will be supported to find a supervisor for internships and Master thesis at a given time of your personal study program.
+During the application process applicants for the research phase can identify up to five different research topics.
+If you start the program in the study phase you will be able to find an appropriate supervisor for internships and your Master's thesis during the course of the study.

-When will I get feetback on my application?
+When will I get feedback on my application?

 During the study phase of the program, students receive generous stipends with a minimum of 1365€ gross per month from the Max Planck Society.
 During the research phase of the program, students are employed full-time by the university or research institute of the respective MPSP-Fellow (the salary is granted according to the tariff agreement for the public civil service of the federal states (TV-L/TVöD E13, 100%) and is slighlty higher than the amount of the stipend granted during the study phase).

-Where will students live during the duration of the program?
+Where do students live during the duration of the program?